What is the men's first love theory?

 While there's no formal psychological theory specifically about men's first love, research does support some underlying mechanisms:

 Memory Formation: Cognitive scientists at MIT found that brain processing power and detailed memory peak around age 18, when first loves typically occur.
-Most people experience a "memory bump" between ages 15-26 during major firsts.
+Most people experience a memory bump between ages 15-26 during major firsts.

 Neurochemical Impact: A 2005 fMRI study found romantic love activates brain reward systems similar to addiction.
 Dopamine and norepinephrine released during first love create lasting hormonal imprints during crucial brain development.